 No big deal.
-I’ve ended up partnering with many a leery client whose confidence and trust had been damaged with those before me.
+I’ve partnered with many a leery client whose confidence and trust had been damaged by those before me.
 I don’t take it personally because it’s not about me.

 But think about it.
 What type of impression do you think this approach will have?
 Any consultant worth their salt would run in the opposite direction of a potential client that approached them in this manner.

-I answered each comment point by point, by down-editing — factually and unemotionally.
+I answered each comment point by point, by down-editing.
+Factually and unemotionally.
 Including declining to lower my rate to compensate for money already spent (wasted) with others.
-With a professionally stern tone.

 Their response?
 “Didn’t mean to insult…” That’s not what I meant…” “I didn’t intend to hurt your feelings.”
 My “feelings” were not hurt nor did I say so.
 I simply stated I was disappointed that they felt the need to communicate with me, someone they did not know or had never worked with, in the manner that they did.

 Their response ended with “It was not meant to be personal, so please do not take it that way.”
 But that is what and how they typed — to me.
 This communication style let me know that this was an individual that most likely would not respect what I could bring to his project.

 Have you communicated with people who just type what they want without taking a moment to review if their questions/challenges are apropos or even accurate?
 If not, you are lucky.

 Although it may be tough, always try to give the benefit of the doubt by replying with grace.
 Many folks still do not realize how terse or demanding their emails are perceived.
 By you responding with grace you provide the opportunity for them to clarify their tone.